sukolupo/cassandra-docker-swarm/README.md

 ## Building your own Custom image
 Use the playbook calls below to build the docker image (if required).

+A prebuilt docker image can be found here https://hub.docker.com/r/sukolupo/cassandra

 Don't forget to call "docker login" before running the playbook, otherwise it will fail on upload.

 ### Example Call